 What is autism?

-Autism is a developmental disability that affects how a person communicates with, and relates to, other people and the world around them.
-‘This means your child could have difficulty with social communication, interaction and imagination,’ says Judith.
+Autism is a developmental disability that affects how a person communicates with, and relates to other people and the world around them.
+‘This means your child could have difficulty with social communication, interaction and childhood imaginative play,’ says Judith.

-What are the symptoms of autism in babies younger than 12 months?
+The signs of autism in babies younger than 12 months

-- Your baby doesn’t show you objects: from looking back at early videos of children who have gone on to develop autism, experts have suggested that if your baby is not picking up objects to show you, this could be a red flag.
+Your baby doesn’t show you objects: from looking back at early videos of children who have gone on to develop autism, experts have suggested that if your baby is not picking up objects to show you, this could be a warning sign.

-- Your baby pays more attention to toys than people: this shouldn’t be confused with normal child development.
-All children will love playing with their toys, but if your child seems to spend more time interacting with objects than he does people, or plays with a small number of his toys repetitively, this could be an early sign of autism.
+Your baby pays more attention to toys than people: this shouldn’t be confused with normal child development.
+All children will love playing with their toys, but if your child seems to spend more time interacting with objects than they do people, or play with a small number of their toys repetitively, this could be an early sign of autism.

 Some of the typical signs of autism in children between 18-24 months are: